 The fast growing species of Paulownia were selected for the production of light and strong timber.
-These tree species today are produced from tissue cultures and grown in well maintained plantations.
+These tree species today are produced from tissue cultures (in vitro propagation) and grown in well maintained plantations.
 Such specialized plantations are opened often in the Orient.
 In China only, there are more than 1.2 billion Paulownia trees growing.
 Fast developing programs for planting and growing Paulownia are performed in Australia, New Zealand, Central, South and North America.

 In the 90-ties, in the southern and southeastern states many plantations for Paulownia were established.
 Presently, they are the sources for the fast supply of high quality timber.

 And let’s not overlook the fact for Paulonias enormous ecological contribution to the environment.